 It’s another Father’s Day without my dad.
 We lost him to cancer when he was 51.
-I was 22, and my younger sisters were 20 and 13.
-I am now older than he was when he died.
+I was 22, the oldest of his three daughters, and am now older than he was when he died.

-Every time I hear Diamond Rio’s “One More Day,” it makes me ache for that kind, easy-going, quiet, simple man who taught Sunday School, was a deacon in our church, played baseball for his company’s team and taught me to play, too, tinkered with home projects, and chased a joyful flock of kids around the yard at dusk as he pretended to be the big, bad wolf from the Hansel and Gretel fairy tale.
-Childish squeals of delight rang into the summer nights as we all delighted in “escaping.”
+Every time I hear Diamond Rio’s “One More Day,” it makes me ache for that kind, easy-going, quiet, simple man who taught Sunday School, was a deacon in our church, played baseball for his company’s team and taught me to play too, tinkered with home projects, and chased a joyful flock of kids around the yard at dusk as childish squeals rang into the summer nights.

 He was my favorite guy.
 His kindness and gentle nature were part of who he was, and I would delight at slipping into his garage workshop when young where he was working on something while listening to country music on the radio.
 When older, I would stop by his work office, taking a favorite dessert that we would both sit and eat while talking.